 The peculiar characteristics of spirogyra (colonial algae) involve the plant body and the cell structure.

-Darves (1965) study with the help of electron microscope reveals the presence of photosynthetic bands in chloroplast each with 4 to 12 thylakoids, numerous pyrenoids en-sheathed in starch, nucleus with complex nucleolus, Golgi bodies, mitochondria and endoplasmic reticulum.
+Darves’s (1965) study with the help of an electron microscope reveals the presence of photosynthetic bands in chloroplast each with 4 to 12 thylakoids.

-The microscopic view of spirogyra is as follow:
+The microscopic view of spirogyra is as follows:

 Sexual reproduction is isogamous, which occurs by the conjugation of non-flagellated gametes.
 The conjugations are of two types:

 It is of common occurrence in nature and is brought about by the participation of two parallel lying filaments.
 All cells of a filament are capable to produce gametangia.
 A single gamete is formed from each gametangium.

 The cells destined to produce gametes produce lateral outgrowth in both filaments opposite to each other which soon meet by their tips.
 The end wall dissolves and as a result, a continuous conjugation tube, conducting the two cells of different filaments is formed.